GKrotkov/scoutR/README.md

 ## Setup

 Install R and RStudio on your machine.
-You can find them both on Posit's website here: https://posit.co/download/rstudio-desktop/.
+You can find them both on Posit's website here: https://posit.co/download/rstudio-desktop/. tbaR assumes that you have R 4.3.0 or later.

-Next, open `demo.rmd`.
+Now download this repository locally and store in a convenient location on your machine.
+I suggest a separate directory that is only for tbaR for the most convenience.

+Next, open `demo.rmd` using RStudio; I recommend setting RStudio to be your default for opening both .r files and .rmd files.
 The demo will walk you through some use cases of tbaR and especially useful functions from `tba_interfaceR` and `tba_helpR`.
 It will also instruct you on installing tbaR's dependencies and generating documentation files to reference in the help pages as you work with tbaR.

 ## Roadmap to tbaR